nfette/sorpsim-opt/README.md

 ## Linux

 If you use Linux, I'm expecting you to build it yourself.
-On Ubuntu you can get the prerequisites:
+On Ubuntu you can get the prerequisites this way:
-* apt install libqwt-qt5 qtbase5-dev
+* apt install libqwt-qt5-dev qtbase5-dev libqt5svg5-dev

 # Building